Early Childhood Connections

 Throughout the past eight years, the Museum has been assessing the program using both quantitative and qualitative methods.
 Through collaboration with Dr. Jan Perney from National-Louis University, we have concluded that through the rigorous standard of a pre- and post-test control group design, and controlling for initial differences between the intervention and control groups, there is evidence that the Early Childhood Connections Program is producing statistically significant and practically meaningful positive changes in teacher and childcare providers’ attitudes toward the project approach and an increase in the use of developmentally appropriate methods and strategies by early childhood educators.

-Early Childhood Connections was generously funded by the following organizations: Anonymous, Francis Beidler Foundation, Crown Family Philanthropies, Discover Financial Services, Gorter Family Foundation, Grand Victoria Foundation, HSBC Bank, USA, Illinois Tool Works Foundation, Institute of Museum and Library Services, JPMorgan Chase Foundation, The Robert R. McCormick Foundation, C. Louis Meyer Family Foundation, Northern Trust, Polk Bros.
-Foundation, PNC Bank, and Ventana Charitable Foundation
+Early Childhood Connections was generously funded by the following organizations: Anonymous, Crown Family Philanthropies, Discover Financial Services, First Bank of Highland Park, Gorter Family Foundation, HSBC Bank, USA, Illinois Tool Works Foundation, Institute of Museum and Library Services, JCCC Foundation, The Elizabeth Morse Charitable Trust, Northern Trust, Polk Bros.
+Foundation, and Ventana Charitable Foundation.